How to Buy a Business with an SBA Loan

 Can I buy a business with no money down through SBA?

 No, the SBA requires a minimum 10% equity injection from the buyer.
-However, this can sometimes include seller notes on standby, reducing the amount of cash needed at closing.
+However, this can sometimes include seller notes on standby, which means the seller lends the buyer a portion of the purchase price with deferred payments.
+This structure can reduce the amount of cash the buyer needs to bring to closing, sometimes to as little as 5% if the lender and SBA approve the standby note arrangement.